 Women's Leadership Program

-The Embassy of India Student Hub is organized a Women's Leadership Program, in the last quarter of 2020, for students in India and the United States to realize their inner potential through activity-based projects, and develop a sense of responsiblity as global citizens.
+The India Student Hub is organized a Women's Leadership Program, in the last quarter of 2020, for students in India and the United States to realize their inner potential through activity-based projects, and develop a sense of responsiblity as global citizens.
 The program instilled a sense of belongingness amongst the fellow participants and created a conducive milieu for the leaders within them to thrive.
 Additionally, it helped them build the foundation of their journeys on values, love, and the inherent divine feminine.

 This program was developed and tested by 5 faciliators who were a part of the Hub's Summer Volunteer Program.
 The activities carried under the program allowed participants to challenge their perspectives, learn and unlearn the preconceived notions about their inherent ability and explore empowerment in their everyday life.

 Born and brought up in Haryana, Himani is currently pursuing an MBA in Sports Management.
 She is a student athlete and is a part of the Franklin Pierce Tennis team.
 Himani is also the founder of a sport clubs in Haryana, where she and her family supports young emerging athletes such as herself.

 Himani is the student representative from Rindge campus on the DEI (Diversity, Equity and Inclusion) council.
 She believes that everyone belongs to one race i.e humanity.
 It is us, humans, who created divisions, and we are the one who can breakthrough boundaries which separate us on the basis of color, gender, and ethnicity.

 About the program: "It was a great experience and I loved being a part of such an amazing group of young women who taught me a lot in such a short period of time.
 The facilitators were very friendly, and I felt more like a family while interacting with them.
 We created an environment of learning and fun."